stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 ### Type Conversion

 Moocode isn't friendly enough to auto-convert between types for you, most of the time.
 You have objects references, ints, strings, floats.
-Since it's MOO, by definition a lot of the time you're going to be dealing wtih other people's data.
+Since it's MOO, by definition a lot of the time you're going to be dealing with other people's data.

 Use the typeof() function to see what type a particular parameter is.